-UNIT 8: PHYSIOLOGY OF HUMAN BODY SYSTEMS This unit focuses on the physiological make up of three human body systems: - Understanding the impact of disorders of the musculoskeletal system and their associated corrective treatments. - Understanding the impact of disorders on the physiology of the lymphatic system and the associated corrective treatments. • Exploring the physiology of the digestive system and the use of corrective treatments for dietary-related diseases.
+UNIT 8: PHYSIOLOGY OF HUMAN BODY SYSTEMS

+This unit focuses on the physiological make up of three human body systems:

+- Understanding the impact of disorders of the musculoskeletal system and their associated corrective treatments.

+- Understanding the impact of disorders on the physiology of the lymphatic

+system and the associated corrective treatments.

+• Exploring the physiology of the digestive system and the use of corrective treatments for dietary-related diseases.

 HOW WILL YOU LEARN?
-(INVESTIGATIONS, COURSE WORK, ETC.) The focus of this course is to understand science through the development of practical skills and therefore there is a strong emphasis on practical experimentation.
+(INVESTIGATIONS, COURSE WORK, ETC.)

+The focus of this course is to understand science through the development of practical skills and therefore there is a strong emphasis on practical experimentation.

 However, there will also be theory sessions and an expectation to gain further knowledge by independent research.

+ASSESSMENT METHODS

-ASSESSMENT METHODS Unit 1 is assessed externally by a written paper of short-answer questions; Unit 3 will be assessed externally by a practical exam and write-up.
+Unit 1 is assessed externally by a written paper of short-answer questions; Unit 3 will be assessed externally by a practical exam and write-up.

 Units 2 and 8 will be assessed internally by written assignments as well as practical skills assessments.

-SKILLS YOU WILL NEED - A desire to investigate science further. - An enquiring mind. - The ability to read and follow instructions - The ability to communicate effectively both verbally and in writing. - The ability to utilise effectively the mathematical skills acquired in GCSE Maths. - An awareness of personal health & safety and that of others.
-CAREER STEPS In conjunction with other A Level qualifications, you could progress to higher education courses in the biomedical sciences, biochemistry, chemistry, forensic science and biology.
-This could then lead to career opportunities in biomedical research, sports science and environmental management, etc. A LEVEL SUBJECT ENTRY REQUIREMENTS The minimum entry requirements for Sixth form are 7 GCSEs Grades 4-9, plus the required grade for your chosen A level subjects Art Grade 6 Biology Grade 6 in Biology or Combined Science, and Grade 5 in Maths Business Studies Grade 6 in Business Studies or (Grade 5 in Maths & English) Chemistry Grade 6 in Chemistry or Combined Science, and Grade 5 in Maths Computer Science Grade 6 GCSE Computer Science and Grade 5 GCSE Maths Dance Sixth form entry requirements Design Technology Grade 6 Drama & Theatre Studies Grade 6 English and/or Drama English Language & Literature Grade 6 in both English courses English Literature Grade 6 in both English courses Geography Grade 6 History Grade 6 Maths with Mechanics/Statistics Grade 6 Further Mathematics Grade 7 Modern Languages Grade 6 in French/German Music Grade 6 and/or Grade 5 (or equivalent) in chosen instrument Philosophy & Ethics Grade 6 in RE and Grade 5 English Physical Education Grade 6 in GCSE PE preferred or Grade 6 in Science Physics Grade 6 in Physics or Combined Science and Grade 6 in Maths Psychology Grade 5 in English, Science & Mathematics Sociology Grade 6 in English Textiles Technology Grade 6 BLENDED OFFER Students also have an option to enrol on a blended offer in conjunction with Abingdon & Witney College where they choose to study 2 A level subjects at CNS and a BTEC subject at Witney College.
-The BTEC subjects that have been offered in the past are: - Applied Science - Media - Health & Social Care - Photography Please note that the BTEC sunjects to be offered for September 2020 entry are yet to be confirmed by the college.
-HOW TO APPLY SUBJECT STRAW POLL Students wishing to apply will need to visit the school website www.chipping-norton.oxon.sch.uk and click on Sixth Form tab and then on Joining Sixth Form.
-You will need to register your interest in the subjects you wish to study in Sixth Form between Thursday 7th November and Thursday 21st November.
-This process will then enable us to maximise student choice and develop our subject columns around you, the student.
-Please note that this does NOT mean you have applied for a place in Sixth Form, it just provides the school with an indication of interest in each subject.
-YOU WILL STILL NEED TO COMPLETE THE ONLINE APPLICATION FORM.
-ONLINE APPLICATION Option Blocks and Student Application Form go live on the school website on Monday 2nd December 2019 - Friday 10th January 2020.
-The final deadline for applications is Friday 10th January 2020 (although applications received after this date will be considered).
-INTERVIEWS These will take place in the week beginning Monday 3rd February 2020.
-External student interviews will be held after school on Wednesday 5th February 2020.
-These meetings will be a chance for you to ask questions and clarify any matters regarding your application as well as for us to ascertain your suitability for Chipping Norton Sixth Form.
-YEAR 13 Destinations 2019
+SKILLS YOU WILL NEED

+- A desire to investigate science further.

+- An enquiring mind.

+- The ability to read and follow instructions

+- The ability to communicate effectively both verbally and in writing.

+- The ability to utilise effectively the mathematical skills acquired in GCSE Maths.

+- An awareness of personal health & safety and that of others.

+CAREER STEPS

+In conjunction with other A Level qualifications, you could progress to higher education courses in the biomedical sciences, biochemistry, chemistry, forensic science and biology.
+This could then lead to career opportunities in biomedical research, sports science and environmental management, etc.

+A LEVEL SUBJECT ENTRY REQUIREMENTS

+The minimum entry requirements for Sixth form are 7 GCSEs Grades 4-9, plus the required grade for your chosen A level subjects

+Δrt Grade 6

+Grade 6 in Biology or Combined Science,

+Diotogy and Grade 5 in Maths

+Business Studies Grade 6 in Business Studies or (Grade 5 in

+Busiless studies Maths & English)

+Chemistry

+Chemistry and Grade 5 in Maths

+Computer Science

+Computer Science Grade 6 GCSE Computer Science and Grade 5 GCSE Maths

+Dener

+Dance

+Design Technology

+Drama & Theatre Studies Grade 6 English and/or Drama

+English Language & Literature Grade 6 in both English courses

+English Literature Grade 6 in both English courses

+Geography

+History

+Maths with Mechanics/Statistics Grade 6

+Further Mathematics Grade 7

+Modern Languages Grade 6 in French/German

+Music Grade 6 and/or Grade 5 (or equivalent) in

+chosen instrument

+Philosophy & Ethics Grade 6 in RE and Grade 5 English

+Physical Education Grade 6 in GCSE PE preferred or Grade 6

+in Science

+Physics Grade 6 in Physics or Combined Science and

+Grade 6 in Maths

+Psychology Grade 5 in English, Science & Mathematics

+Sociology Grade 6 in English

+Textiles Technology Grade 6

+BLENDED OFFER

+Students also have the option to enrol on a blended offer in conjunction with Abingdon & Witney College where they choose to study 2 A level subjects at CNS and a BTEC subject at Witney College.
+The BTEC subjects that have been offered in the past are:

+- Media

+- Photography

+- Health & Social Care

+- Applied Science

+Please note that the BTEC subjects to be offered for September 2021 entry are yet to be confirmed by the college.